ctcGIS/repo-template/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you find a bug or want to add a new feature that will be universal to the code, please create and issue and open a new branch from the dev branch.
-If it is to be a unique version of the code, please annotate as such.
+If you find a bug or want to add a new feature that will be universal to the code, please create and issue and open a new branch.

 1. Create an Issue
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)